List of Tracy Beaker Returns characters: Tyler Lewis

-In Reward, when Johnny was angry at Tracy when he overheard that she couldn't think of anything good besides good at cleaning at an annual awards for kids in care.
+In Reward, when Johnny was angry at Tracy when he overheard that she could not think of anything good besides good at cleaning at an annual awards for kids in care.
 Him and Elektra decided to distract Tracy, and edit the certificates to everyone by telling everyone what Mike, Gina and Tracy really think of the kids by reading everyone's files.
 Carmen is described as needy, weedy and greedy for attention.
 Tracy then comes in to find Johnny and Elektra reading out their versions of certificates, she tells them to stop but Johnny decides to read out Tyler's "award" for wetting the bed all the time.
 Johnny and Elektra find this amusing, but Tyler gets upset, pushes Johnny and storms off to his room.
 Tracy and Rick try to convince Tyler that it's not a big deal, and that everyone at some point in their life has wet the bed.
 When Tyler comes back downstairs, Gus starts asking everyone if they have wet the bed.
 When he asks Rick, Rick says it's Tyler's fault.
 Because when Tyler and Rick first moved into the Dumping Ground, Rick found out Tyler wets the bed.
 So Tyler decided to make Rick wet the bed one night by putting his hand in a bucket of cold water in the night, that can cause you to wet the bed and would threaten to tell everyone Rick wets the bed, if Rick said anything to anyone about Tyler wetting the bed.
-Rick then goes on to say that he wouldn't of said anything in the first place.
+Rick then goes on to say that he would not have said anything in the first place.
 Before everyone set off to go to the awards, Tee apologised to Tyler about Johnny's behaviour towards Tyler.
 Tyler told Tee and Harry about the dream he always has before he wets the bed; and that he's with his mum, saying that she wishes a big wave would come and wash all the bad stuff away.
 Tyler thinks that she meant that a big wave would come and wash him away too, and then there's a big wave coming towards him really fast.
 Then he wakes up and he's wet the bed.
 Later after the awards ceremony, Johnny apologises to Tyler himself and Tyler forgives him.
-Harry then comes and suggests to Tyler that in his dream before the big wave comes that makes him wet the bed, that he should build a boat so he doesn't get wet.
-When he goes to bed and has the dream, he dreams he built a boat so he doesn't get washed away and then he wakes up and finds that he hasn't wet the bed.
+Harry then comes and suggests to Tyler that in his dream before the big wave comes that makes him wet the bed, that he should build a boat so he does not get wet.
+When he goes to bed and has the dream, he dreams he built a boat so he does not get washed away and then he wakes up and finds that he has not wet the bed.
 Tyler then decides to get his own back on Johnny for making fun of him for wetting the bed, by putting a bucket of cold water by his (Johnny's) bed and putting his hand in the water so he would wet the bed.
-The episode ended there so we didn't get to see Johnny's reaction to Tyler's prank.
+The episode ended there so we did not get to see Johnny's reaction to Tyler's prank.